 Plastering was done by really skillful artisans – even some of the sculptures were plastered to get the effect of smoothness.
 Unusual shine was achieved by adding powdered conches and seashells – such polished plaster has glassy surface.

 Paintings of women in Ajanta are world-renowned – women in these drawings are beautiful.
 How else?
 Many of woman paintings and sculptures depict such mythical beings as yakshas, nagas, vrikshikas, river goddesses Ganga and Yamuna.
 Supernatural beauty is part of the essence of such beings.

 Sometimes it is mentioned that the painting technique in Ajanta is not fresco, it is mural.
-This is somewhat confusing announcement – as if somebody would say that herring is not a herring but a fish.
-Fresco is characterised by application of paint on a wet plaster – thus ensuring long life of colors.
+This is a somewhat confusing announcement – as if somebody would say that herring is not a herring but a fish.
+Fresco is characterized by the application of paint on wet plaster – thus ensuring a long life of colors.
 Exactly this was made in Ajanta.
 And finally – any fresco is mural.
 Mural simply is painting on a wall, ceiling or similar large surface.

 …and found again

-Officer of British army, captain John Smith was hunting a tiger in April 28, 1819.
+Officer of the British army, captain John Smith was hunting a tiger on April 28, 1819.
 He followed the trail and entered the gorge.
 Back then the cliff walls were covered with dense vegetation – but captain noticed a hollow through the interlaced roots and shoots.